UN envoy calls for urgent action to reverse Myanmar coup

 The Feb.
 1 military coup ousted the government of Aung San Suu Kyi after her National League for Democracy Party won 82% of the vote in November elections.
 The military contends there was ballot fraud, but the electoral commission upheld the results.

+Schraner Burgener, a veteran Swiss diplomat, said she hopes to visit Myanmar and use her “good offices” to find a peaceful solution through dialogue.
+She announced that she plans to visit countries in the region “to help promote greater international coherence” if COVID-19 restrictions permit.

+The Security Council took no immediate action.
+Council diplomats said Britain circulated a draft presidential statement for consideration, a step below a legally binding resolution.

-Schraner Burgener said a peaceful solution requires the immediate release of Suu Kyi and President Win Myint.
+The U.N. envoy stressed that a peaceful solution requires the immediate release of Suu Kyi and President Win Myint.

-She reiterated an earlier appeal to the international community not to “lend legitimacy or recognition to this regime that has been forcefully imposed,” stressing that “nothing but chaos has since followed.”
+Schraner Burgener reiterated an earlier appeal to the international community not to “lend legitimacy or recognition to this regime that has been forcefully imposed,” stressing that “nothing but chaos has since followed.”

 The U.N. has received confirmed reports that many of those who died were killed by live ammunition, she said.